 Finally, a third critical element to an effective gateway strategy involves policy and institutional coordination at the regional level.
-A key challenge to policies that boost a gateway is that many of them must be coordinated amongst all regional states, including not only national but also provincial and municipal governments.
+Many policies that boost a gateway must be coordinated among all regional states, and among national, provincial, and municipal governments.
 Economic activities concentrate in a gateway and trigger growth impulses for the periphery.
-Yet, there is a time lag between the concentration of economic activities in the gateway, which partly happens at the expense of the economic development of the periphery.
+Yet, there is a time lag between the concentration of economic activities in the gateway and economic development of the periphery.
 Moreover, if lagging and leading places are brought together in value chains, those that take a subordinate role in the value chain will experience fewer benefits, initially, than those that take a superior role.
 This is clearly a political challenge, in particular for the periphery that may benefit later and less than the gateway.

 At the moment the policy approach across SACU is anchored in a view of RVCs that is akin to import substitution extended from the national terrain to the region.
-Instead, it would be to the region's benefit to think about how to link RVCs to GVCs, rather than how to replace MNC activities in the region.
-This requires a facilitative approach, harnessing the gateway and actively promoting South Africa's lead role; in other words working cooperatively with both South African and foreign MNCs rather than seeking to curtail their activities.
+It would be to the region's benefit to think about how to link RVCs to GVCs, rather than how to replace MNC activities in the region.
+This requires a facilitative approach, harnessing the gateway and actively promoting South Africa's lead role.
+In other words, SACU countries should work cooperatively with both South African and foreign MNCs rather than seeking to curtail their activities.
+Key elements include:

-- Promoting gateway integration and open regionalism as a way forward for SACU: - Strengthening focus and coordination of investment promotion: - Strengthening regional competition policy: - Supporting public-private regional supply chain dialogues:
+- promoting gateway integration and open regionalism as a way forward for SACU countries - strengthening the focus and coordination of investment promotion - strengthening regional competition policy - supporting public-private dialogues for regional supply chains

-Beyond supporting a gateway strategies, policies are also required to strengthen value chain positioning.
+Beyond supporting gateway strategies, policies are also required to strengthen value chain positioning.
 Value chain participation is not the end game.
-Being in a value chain today is no guarantee of being in one tomorrow; nor of getting much value out of it.
-That depends on establishing an environment in which firms (domestic and FDI) become 'territorialized' - that is, they are getting location-specific advantages that encourage them to invest for the long-term.
-It also depends on establishing an environment where these firms are able to upgrade to higher value-added positioning in the chains.
-This will ensure greater returns to workers and support sustainability of value chains.
-Strengthening value chain positioning can be achieved through policies and strategies that focus on two things: i) supporting firms to upgrade in value chains; and ii) 'densification' of value chains, through broadening and deepening local (and regional) supply relationships.
-The policies required to achieve these are wideranging and include many of those already discussed above under the gateway strategy, but also include:
+Being in a value chain today is no guarantee of being in one tomorrow, nor of getting much value out of it.
+Successful positioning depends on establishing an environment in which firms (domestic and foreign) become 'territorialized'-that is, they get location-specific advantages that encourage them to invest for the long term.
+Success also depends on establishing an environment where these firms are able to upgrade to higher value-added positioning in the chains.
+This will ensure greater returns to workers and support the sustainability of value chains.
+Strengthening value chain positioning can be achieved through policies and strategies that focus on two things: (i) helping firms to upgrade in value chains; and (ii) 'densification' of value chains, through broadening and deepening local (and regional) supply relationships.
+The policies required to achieve these objectives are wide ranging and include many of those already discussed above under the gateway strategy.
+Further policies include:

-- Supporting multi-chain upgrading strategies - Clustering for knowledge exchange, supply links, skills: - Supporting the exploitation of regional scale economies: - Investing in ICT to close the distance gap and promote coordination: - Active partnerships to support supply chain development - Supporting outward FDI in value chains
+- supporting multi-chain upgrading strategies - clustering for knowledge exchange, supply links, and skills - supporting the exploitation of regional economies of scale - investing in ICT to close the distance gap and promote coordination - active partnerships to support supply chain development - supporting outward FDI in value chains

-1. Context and objectives
+1. Context and Objectives